Client Successes

 Artuk v.
 AKT

-Successfully defended claim, via three day evidentiary hearing, venued in United States District Court, Northern District of Illinois, relating to enforcement of settlement and stock purchase agreement between two shareholders.
+Attorney Mark Malloy successfully defended the claim, via three day evidentiary hearing, venued in United States District Court, Northern District of Illinois, relating to enforcement of settlement and stock purchase agreement between two shareholders.

 Oddsen v.
 State Farm Fire & Casualty Co.